FLYERS vs. JETS SERIES HISTORY: Current and Miscellaneous:

 1999 -- October 15 -- Jody Hull was dealt to Philadelphia in a cash transaction.
 Hull was selected by Atlanta from the Flyers in the expansion draft but did not make the Thrashers' roster and was assigned to Orlando.

-2000 -- January 14 -- The teams met in Philips Arena for the first time and Norm Maracle backed Atlanta to a 1-0 victory.
-The game's lone goal came in the third period by Dean Sylvester.
-Eric Lindros was elbowed in the head and suffered a Grade 2 concussion, his third concussion, which sidelined him the next four games.
+2000 -- January 14 -- Norm Maracle made 26 saves and Dean Sylvester scored 2:57 into the third period in Atlanta's 1-0 home win, the first time the teams met in Philips Arena.
+Eric Lindros was elbowed in the head by Darryl Shannon and suffered a Grade 2 concussion, his third concussion, which sidelined him the next four games.
+Lindros was also nursing a hand injury suffered four weeks prior to this game and which affected his play.
+The Flyers entered the night with a 7-game unbeaten streak (6-0-1).
 The Thrashers sold standing-room seats for the first time and had a paid crowd of 18,571.

 2000 -- November 17 -- Dan McGillis fired a shot just inside the blueline and the Flyers recorded a 3-2 win in Atlanta.
 McGillis' goal came with 61 seconds to play in OT.
 McGillis said "He (Roman Cechmanek) told us we could beat him (Milan Hnilicka) with the long shot.
 He gave me his weaknesses."
 Cechmanek made 25 saves and Mark Recchi (1-2-3) factored in each goal.
 Recchi's goal was a short-handed breakaway.
 Donald Audette tied the score with 1:00 left in regulation.
 Todd Fedoruk received a 12-stitch cut near his left eye after a healthy scrap with Jeff Odgers -- http://www.youtube.com/watch?v=nMvTaPBsUL0

-2001 -- January 5 -- The Flyers skated to a 3-0 lead at the 2:19 mark, which led to an Atlanta goalie switch from Damian Rhodes (0 saves, 3 shots) to Milan Hnilicka (18 saves, 20 shots), and held on for a 6-4 win at Atlanta.
+2001 -- January 5 -- The Flyers set a team-record for quickest 3-0 lead, at the 2:19 mark, which led to an Atlanta goalie switch from Damian Rhodes (0 saves, 3 shots) to Milan Hnilicka (18 saves, 20 shots), and held on for a 6-4 road win.
 The lead increased to 5-0 in the second period and was 5-1 through two periods.
 The Thrashers got within 5-4 with 6:51 left in the third period.
 Mark Recchi (1-3-4), Ruslan Fedotenko (1-2-3) and Keith Primeau (2-0-2) led the offense and Roman Cechmanek made 25 saves for the Flyers.
 Donald Audette (1-2-3) and Ray Ferraro (0-3-3) led Atlanta.
 Each team was assessed 38 PIMs.
 Daymond Langkow and Denny Lambert were involved in a scrum ( http://www.youtube.com/watch?v=6hvFuCza3ak ).
 Todd Fedoruk fought Jeff Odgers ( http://www.youtube.com/watch?v=vUj-Gzk74X4 ) and Steve Staois ( http://www.youtube.com/watch?v=SRdcvpLgSiA ) in the second period.

 2001 -- January 6 -- Keith Primeau scored his 200th N.H.L. goal with 7:36 left in the third period to give the Flyers a 2-2 tie in Philly.
 Steve Staois and Denny Lambert gave the Thrashers a 2-0 lead.
 Simon Gagne got the Flyers on the board with 8:19 left in the second period.
 Damian Rhodes made 35 saves for Atlanta.
 The Thrashers were outshot 39-20 including 19-7 through two periods (but lead 2-1).